 The Sample model is a mechanism for preserving the strict association, by providing a specific intermediate feature type whose observable properties are unspecified in advance, but supplied through an unlimited set of related observations.
 The path from a sensed property obtained through observations related to the sample, to the interesting property on the ultimate feature-of-interest, is modelled as a processing chain.

 If intermediate values are explicit, then the processing chain can be modelled as a sequence of “observations”, with intermediate features of interest carrying intermediate property types.
 Each intermediate value must apply to a feature-of-interest that bears this property, or a sampling feature.
-Note that the types of these features might not be conventional or immediately recognisable, but the coherence of the Observations, measurements and samples model does imply their existence.
+Note that the types of these features might not be conventional or immediately recognisable, but the coherence of the OMS model does imply their existence.
 Hence, if any intermediate result is made explicit, then a suitable intermediate feature must also be identified.

 Observations and Coverages